dc8/my-first-repo/README.md

 # my-first-repo

-#Everything is so great life and I love playing iPad
+#Everything is so great in life and I love playing iPad